cockroachdb/docs/releases/cloud.md

 <h3> General changes </h3>

-- The following regions are now available for all {{ site.data.products.db }} clusters:
+- The following new regions are now available for all {{ site.data.products.dedicated }} clusters:

     GCP                                          | AWS
     ---------------------------------------------|------